telerik/blazor-docs/components/grid/selection/rows.md

 If you release the `Ctrl` or the `Shift` keys and click to start new multiple selection, the previously selected rows will be deselected.

+You can also render a checkbox column that allows users to select and deselect rows.
+To use checkbox selection, add a [`GridCheckboxColumn`]({%slug components/grid/columns/checkbox%}) in the `GridColumns` collection of the Grid.
+The `GridCheckboxColumn` provides [additional configuration settings related to selection]({%slug components/grid/columns/checkbox%}#parameters).

+You can combine click and checkbox selection or use only one selection option.

+You can use row selection with both [selection modes]({%slug grid-selection-overview%}#use-single-or-multiple-selection)—single and multiple.

 >caption Click selection and single selection mode

 ````CSHTML